 Color and Shape

-Add one color to each bowl and then mix together until the dough is uniformly distributed throughout the dough.
+Add a few drops of food coloring (one color per bowl) to each bowl of dough and then mix together until the color is uniformly distributed throughout the dough.

-Roll your dough onto a floured surface until it is 1/4 inch thick.
+Now, roll each color of dough separately onto a floured surface until it is 1/4 inch thick.

-Bake the egg-shaped cookies in the oven for 6-7 minutes or until the edges of the cookies are just beginning to brown.
+Place the cookies in the preheated oven and bake for 6-7 minutes or until the edges of the cookies are just beginning to brown.

-Cream together the butter and powdered sugar in a medium-sized mixing bowl.
+While the cookies are cooling, cream together the softened butter and powdered sugar in a medium-sized mixing bowl.

-Add in one tablespoon of milk and vanilla. mix again until incorporated.
+Then add in one tablespoon of milk and the vanilla extract.
+Mix until incorporated.

 If the frosting is too thick, add in a little more milk.
-If the icing is too thin, add in more powdered sugar.
+If the icing becomes too thin, add in more powdered sugar.

 EASTER EGG SUGAR COOKIES